nishantpainter/timesheet/README.md

 - **Privacy**

 ## How to Use
 You can access the application by visiting : [https://nishantpainter.github.io/timesheet](https://nishantpainter.github.io/timesheet).
-The application has a feature set as follows :
+The application has a features set as follows :

 - **Add**, **Update** and **Delete** Timesheet lines.
 - Quick overview of **Total Hours**.